The Structure of Matter: The Basic Particle Model

 2 History of the Basic Particle Model

-The Basic Particle Model can be related to the work of de Broglie, Dirac, and Schrödinger in the 1920ies.
+The Basic Particle Model can be linked to the work of de Broglie, Dirac, and Schrödinger in the 1920s.

-1st Louis de Broglie has stated (1923) that every elementary particle has an internal oscillation, the frequency ν of which is related to the gross energy E of the particle by the relation
+1st Louis de Broglie stated (1923) that each elementary particle has an internal oscillation whose frequency &nu is related to the gross energy E of the particle by the relation

 (2.1)